d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

-Now time step 4 is conditional on the output subsequence at the first three time steps "A", "C", and "B", which is different from "A", "B", and "C" in :numref:`fig_s2s-prob1`.
+Now time step 4 is conditional on the output subsequence at the first three time steps "A", "C", and "B", which has changed from "A", "B", and "C" in :numref:`fig_s2s-prob1`.
 Therefore, the conditional probability of generating each token at time step 4 in :numref:`fig_s2s-prob2` is also different from that in :numref:`fig_s2s-prob1`.